Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/TestComplete.md

 The following fields can be specified on this screen:

-- **Wait Time** -- This should be set to the amount of time TestComplete needs on this workstation to close the currently open test.
+- **Wait Time**: This should be set to the amount of time TestComplete needs on this workstation to close the currently open test.
 The default value is 10000ms (10 seconds).
 If you get error messages that TestComplete is still open, you need to increase this value.
-- **Application Visible** -- This allows you to configure whether the TestComplete application is displayed during test execution or is kept hidden.
+- **Application Visible**: This allows you to configure whether the TestComplete application is displayed during test execution or is kept hidden.
 The default is for it to be hidden.
-- **Close TC After Each Test** -- When this is selected, the plugin will close the TestComplete application after each test executes.
+- **Close TC After Each Test**: When this is selected, the plugin will close the TestComplete application after each test executes.
 We generally recommend leaving this disabled as the startup and closedown of TestComplete can sometimes interfere with the tests being executed.

 ## Setting up the Automated Test Cases
 This section describes the process for setting up a test case in Spira for automation and linking it to an automated TestComplete test script.